ABOUT THE FESTIVAL

 Who Should Apply to ACMI?

-In ACMI's third year, we are accepting 12 instrumentalists and 4 composers.
-All applications over the age of 18 (including undergraduates, graduates, and professionals) are welcome to apply.
-There is no upper age limit.
-We capped the total participants at 16 to create an intimate, highly individualized residency experience with the most access possible to Akropolis.
+In ACMI's fourth year, we are accepting 14 instrumentalists and 4 composers.
+We capped the total participants at 18 to create an intimate, highly individualized residency experience with the most access possible to Akropolis.

 Individual Instrumentalists